 Advancement in the field of Medicine offers more answers and treatment options to men and women trying to conceive a child.
-From hormonal treatments, ovulation induction and intrauterine insemination to more advanced technologies like in vitro fertilization, ICSI to surrogacy, egg/sperm donation and even embryo donation.
+From hormonal treatments, ovulation induction and intrauterine insemination to more advanced technologies like in vitro fertilization, egg/sperm donation and even embryo donation.

 Infertility often involves major personal life issues and decisions and it is often experienced as a private matter and is not ordinarily discussed in public forums.
 The personal nature of the infertility experience contributes to the failure of the public, politicians, healthcare professionals and the media to recognize infertility as a disease.
 This causes a lack of sound knowledge and available resources about infertility.
 Infertility has a strong impact on self-esteem.
 Suddenly your life, which may have been well-planned and successful, seems out-of-control.
 Not only is your physical body not responding as expected but it feels as if your entire life is on hold.
 Facing the disappointment of not becoming pregnant month after month can lead to depression for both you and your spouse.